Brian Shay

-Brian Shay (born February 22, 1977) is a former American football running back, who played for the Emporia State Hornets from 1995 to 1998.
+Brian Shay (born February 22, 1977) is an American former football running back, who played for the Emporia State Hornets from 1995 to 1998.
 While at Emporia State, Shay broke various NCAA records and was the Harlon Hill Trophy winner in 1998.
 Shay is one of the all-time rushing leaders in the NCAA Division II.

 Early life

 Shay attended Paola High School where he lettered in football and wrestling.
 While at Paola High, he helped lead the school's football team to go undefeated and win the Class 4A state football championship in 1994.
 Shay also won state in wrestling twice.

 College career

 While at Emporia State, Shay broke many records at ESU, in the Mid-America Intercollegiate Athletics Association and the NCAA.
 During his four years, he was a three-time Division II All-America pick, and finished his career with six NCAA records including 6,958 rushing yards, 15 200-yard rushing games, 9,301 all-purpose yards, 88 total touchdowns, 81 rushing touchdowns and 544 total points.
 When Shay finished his senior year at ESU, he had broken 17 Division II records having averaged more rushing yards per game as a senior in 1998 and a few thousand yards rushing over his final three years.

 Shay had 1,207 yards in punt returns, as well as 104 yards on kickoff returns.
 Shay was the 1998 Harlon Hill Trophy winner, which is the Heisman Trophy for Division II, and finished second for the same award in 1997 as a junior.
 As a senior, he ran for an ESU and MIAA record 2,265 yards with 29 rushing touchdowns.
 Shay finished college as one of the all-time leading rushers in college football history.